Fast facts about the sand movement from Semaphore to Adelaide’s southern beaches.

 - Why does sand need to be moved?
 From all the studies and evidence, the most practical and cost-effective ways to deal with erosion on Adelaide’s southern beaches are to recycle sand from Adelaide’s northern beaches, and bring in additional sand from external sources.

 - What about the health of Adelaide’s northern beaches?
-Semaphore beach has plenty of sand.
-As sand moves north on Adelaide’s coast, the Semaphore area will naturally accrue sand, as it did when similar sand movement occurred in the early 2000s, 1990s and 1980s.
+Semaphore and Largs Bay have plenty of sand.
+As sand moves north on Adelaide’s coast, the northern beaches will naturally accrue sand, as it did when similar sand movement occurred in the early 2000s, 1990s and 1980s.

 - How’s the health of Adelaide’s southern beaches?
 West Beach and Henley Beach South are eroding quickly.
 Today, beach levels at West Beach and Henley Beach South are lower than at any other time since records began.
 The beaches between Kingston Park and Glenelg have been maintained by a sand pumping system along that part of the coast since 2013.